 Real praise left my lips for God bringing me through this season,

 I couldn’t change my circumstances, but I knew He could.
 I was out of strength and perseverance, but He had an unlimited amount.

 Right there, next to the bathroom shower near the east window, my anxiety gave way to worship.
 Real genuine worship.

 The definition of worship is the feeling or expression of reverence and adoration for a deity.
 Or honor given to someone in recognition of their merit.
 (Source: Merriam-Webster).

 Do we give heartfelt worship when life is going well?
 If you’re like me, the truest form of devotion happens after going through tough times.True worship is when life becomes unbearable.
-You drop to your knees and praise God for who He is,… Click To Tweet
+You drop to your knees and praise God for who He is, and trust He is making a way for you.
+Click To Tweet

 5 For he will conceal me there when troubles come;